ttimbers/IBRO/Habituation_probability/README.md

 ## Figures it generates
-* Reversal probability versus stimulus number
+* Reversal probability versus stimulus (plotted on x-axis as time of presentation)
 * 95% confidence intervals (Clopper Pearson method) for reversal probability

 ## Statistics reported (if multiple groups)